JoelStansbury/diy-ci/README.md

 ## How it works
 Reapeatedly pings remote repo for changes to branches.
 When a change/new branch is detected, a pipeline script `ci/pipeline.py` is executed.

+Because there is no dependence on the remote host, there is no way to interface with the PR-blocking we've come to expect from CI pipelines.
+However, the example pipeline adds a file called `ci/result` which is updated after each run to show if it failed or passed.
+IMO this is sufficient.
+If a programmer would merge a PR where the last commit is titled `"failure"`, I would be more concerned about what they are commiting directly to `main`.

 > NOTE: You should not use this on public repos as a Pull-Request from a fork can be used to run malicious code on your machine.
 This is also true for self-hosted GitHub runners

 ## When it is useful